Maruan100/Newsletter/README.md

 # Newsletter

-3 microservices to create a newsletter system
+microservices to manage a newsletter system

 ## Basic Usage